SignRequest/signrequest-csharp-client/README.md

-# Signrequest.Client - the C# library for the SignRequest API
+# SignRequest - the C# library for the SignRequest API

 <a name="frameworks-supported"></a>